Chocolate toxicity calculator – quick reference in case of emergency

 Can dogs eat chocolate?

-Given the gray area (how much, what kind of chocolate, how big is the dog, etc.), many owners feel they are safe but again, why take the chance?
+Given the gray area (how much, what kind of chocolate, how big is the dog, etc.), many owners feel safe, but again, why take the chance?

-There are plenty of alternatives that are 100% safe so go that route instead.
-Our final and strongest recommendation is simply, do not ever feed your dog any kind of chocolate.
+Plenty of alternatives are 100% safe, so go that route instead.
+Our final and strongest recommendation is never to feed your dog any chocolate.

-Also for a more information overview about what your dog should and should not eat, be sure to take a look at our “Can dogs eat…” article where we cover over 80 different items.
+Also, for a more informative overview about what your dog should and should not eat, look at our “Can dogs eat…” article, where we cover over 80 different items.